-Sanctioned to Read -- The Ninth Judicial Circuit's Sanctioned to Read program is devoted to improving the reading skills and selfconfidence of juveniles who are court ordered or court referred into the program.
+Sanctioned to Read -- The Ninth Judicial Circuit's Sanctioned to Read program is devoted to improving the reading skills and self-confidence of juveniles who are court ordered or court referred into the program.
 Sanctioned to Read was created in August 2003 to achieve literacy for students through a 40-hour tutoring program that is highly individualized and motivational.
 The program also incorporates diagnostic and prescriptive elements.
 Students are tutored in various skills, including: oral (receptive) vocabulary, phonics, written vocabulary, written comprehension, oral reading, and language skills.
 The program, by design, not only improves reading skills required for language arts classes, but also helps students in other academic areas where reading comprehension is important, such as social studies and science.
-When the students' reading skills improve, their self-confidence and selfesteem also improve.
-In Orange County, a total of 242 students have successfully completed the reading program.
-In 2011 alone, the average grade level increase in comprehension and vocabulary was 2.48, and in oral/receptive vocabulary, the average age level increase was 2.32 years.
-There was also a grade level increase of 1.76 in written language skills, such as grammar.
+When the students' reading skills improve, their self-confidence and self-esteem also improve.
+In Orange County, a total of 263 students have successfully completed the reading program.
+In 2012 alone, the average increase in comprehension and vocabulary skills of students completing the program was 3.73 grade levels.
+There was also an average increase of 4.66 grade levels in written language skills, such as grammar.
 In Osceola, 32 students benefited from this program, which commenced in 2009 thanks to a BYRNE/JAG Grant.
 It is also supervised under the Alternative Sanctions Program.
+For more information on the Orange County Program, call 407-836-9313 and in Osceola County, call 407-742-2518.

-For more information on the the judiciary and Court Administration staff are available to speak to schools and community groups on various topics of interest.
-Courts are able to provide insight into how civil and criminal cases proceed through the court system and how conflicts are resolved.
-Judges are available to speak on topics such as alternative dispute resolution, landlord/tenant issues, small claims, court technology, family law, jury service, the juvenile justice system, and the civil and criminal justice system.
+Speakers Bureau -- As part of the Ninth Circuit's community outreach efforts, a Speakers Bureau was established to make the courts accessible, and to enhance the public's perception and understanding of the court's role in the community.
+Members of the judiciary and 💳 Court Administration staff are available to speak to schools and community groups on various topics of interest.
+Courts have a major influence on society and daily life and, as such, are able to provide insight into how civil and criminal cases proceed through the court system and how conflicts are resolved.
+Judges are available to speak on 28 topics such as alternative dispute resolution, landlord/tenant issues, small claims, court technology, family law, jury service, the juvenile justice system, and the civil and criminal justice system.
 To request a speaker, call 407-836-0403.